 NOTE: The Canaanites were never black Africans.
 The Canaanites still exist today, and are known as the Lebanese and the Tunisians (descendants of the Carthagians--immigrants to North Africa from the Lebanese city of Tyre).
 The Lebanese and Tunisians have white or ruddy-skin, straight or curly black hair, and brown eyes.
 They are not black Africans, but belong to the Mediterranean Race.
 They resemble other Mediterraneans such as the Egyptians, the Israelites, the Greeks, the Italians, the Iberians (Spaniards and Portuguese), and the ruddy-skinned peoples of North Africa such as the Libyans, Algerians, and Moroccans.
 The Cainites (Qayin) still exist today as a wandering tribe of Bedouin Arabs called the "Sleb".
 They have a tribal 'mark' of protection on their foreheads in the form of an "X"; if a person kills a Sleb, seven will avenge his death.
 The Qayin (Cainites) do not farm, because, they say, the ground is cursed under them.
 They are not black Africans, but ruddy (reddish-white) skinned Arabs.
 They do indeed claim to be the children of Cain.
 The Qayin exist to this day in Saudi Arabia, Yemen, and Syria.

 Joseph Smith was killed by an Anti-Mormon mob in Carthage, Illinois, in June 1844.
+He was arrested because he illegal shut down a newspaper in Nauvoo, Illinois, named "The Nauvoo Expositor", that honestly revealed he was secret polygamist.
+The newspaper told the truth.
+An anti-mob gathered in Quincy, Illinois, and went to Carthage Jail specifically to kill Joseph Smith, which they did.
 After his death, various men came foreward to claim to be his successor.
 About half of all Mormons followed Brigham Young to Utah.
 Another group followed other men, but eventually followed Joseph Smith III; the eldest son of Joseph Smith Jr. Those that followed Brigham Young to Utah eventually became known as "The Mormon Church".
 Those that followed Joseph Smith III are now known as "Community of Christ" and headquartered in Independence Missouri.
 "Community of Christ" never taught the Curse of Cain Doctrine, and never banned blacks from their places of worship or priesthoods.

 Only the Mormon Church (Church of Jesus Christ of Latter-day Saints) taught the Curse of Cain Doctrine and banned "Negroes" from its temples and priesthood for 130 years (1848 to 1978).

 The Curse of Cain Doctrine was first introduced into the LDS Church by Mormon Apostle Orson Hyde, during a lecture he gave to the Quorum of High Priests, in Nauvoo, Illinois, in 1847.
+It is obvious that he got it from the Southcottites whom he converted to the Church while a missionary in England a few years before.
 He said that some spirits "thought that Lucifer had the greater right to rule" and as a punishment they were cast to Earth, to become Cain and his "Negro" descendants.
 In 1852, Mormon Apostle Orson Pratt, while in England, published a periodical called The Seer in which he put a new "spin" on the Curse of Cain doctrine.
 He said that some spirits that followed Christ, against Lucifer, were "less valiant" in the War in Heaven, and that is why they were punished by being born Negroes in the lineage (bloodline) of Cain.